 Daniel eventually died of a drug overdose in September 2000 in Santa Cruz.
 Even though Luke wasn’t able to make a criminal case on that charge, his investigation led to Meehan pleading guilty to felony drug theft two years later.

 John often bragged about having connections to the mob.
 While Meehan may have learned to be a con artist from his father, it’s believed that his uncle was a hitman.
 He is also noted to have had ties to the Italian-American mobster Albert Anastasia, one of the biggest crime lords of the 20th century.

 In Part 3 of the podcast, his sister Donna shines a light on that.
 “The mob always had a presence in our home.
 My grandfather was a holder, is basically what he was.
 My dad explained to me, is he held money.”

-In the show, Meehan and Newell have a shotgun wedding in Vegas.
+In the show, Meehan and Newell have a quickie wedding in Vegas.
 But, that never happened in real life.
 Read ahead to see what the show did.

 One Of Meehan’s Ex-Girlfriends Discovered His Addiction

 Meg Maggart, much like other women, met Meehan on a dating website almost immediately after he divorced his first wife, Tonia Bales.
 After three months of dating, the new couple took a trip to Mexico, where things took an awful turn.